How Long Does a Hair Transplant Last?

 Before answering the question “how long does a hair transplant last”, it’s important to first recap on exactly what this type of plastic surgery is and how it works.
 In short, a hair transplant is a minimally-invasive procedure that involves the transplantation of hair follicles from one part of the body — known as the donor area — to another, known as the recipient area.

 There are a few different methods used for hair transplantation surgery.
 The most common technique however, is follicular unit extraction (FUE).
 This involves harvesting follicular units — also known as grafts — which can contain several hair follicles, one by one.
 ‘Channels’ — essentially small incisions — are then created in the bald or thinning area, ready for the implantation stage.
+These channels are traditionally created using a small steel blade, however, new methods have also been developed using sapphire blades.
 The follicular units are then implanted into the channels to create natural-looking results.
 The specific method that you choose will be dependent on your type of hair loss, the amount of hair in your donor area, as well as other individual factors.
 This is something that you will discuss with your doctor when planning your treatment.

 How Long Does a Hair Transplant Last?